Scala Tutorials Part #9 - Introduction to functional programming

 Intro to Functional Programming in Scala

-The functional programming paradigm in scala is becoming pretty famous in the recent years due its elegance and performance characteristics.
+The functional programming paradigm is becoming pretty famous in the recent years due its elegance and performance characteristics.

 This is part 9 of the scala tutorial series.
 Check here for the full series.